NimaN29/Peer-Graded-Assignment/README.md

-# The Game is called GUESS!
+#Guess the Number!
+By Marie R. E. Henggeler
-## This game contains the number of lines of code:
+*Guess the Number, will have the number of lines of code contained in guessinggame.sh *Guess the Number, will have the date and time of when make was executed